-Postdated, post term, post maturity, and prolonged pregnancy is accepted terms by WHO and the International Federation of Gynecology and Obstetrics to describe pregnancy beyond dates (expected date of delivery).
-As per WHO, post term pregnancy (PTP) is defined as a pregnancy that persists beyond 294 days or 42 weeks of gestation.
-The reported frequency of PTP is approximately 7%.
-Prolongation of pregnancy complicates up to 10% of all pregnancies and carries increased risk to mother and fetus.3 Post term perinatal mortality is greater than that of term pregnancy in almost all studies reviewed.4 The growth and survival of most post dated infants suggests that the placental function deteriorates with increasing length of gestation; thus the changes seen in fetuses affected with post maturity syndrome may not be explained by placental findings alone.
+Fernandos Arias defined prolonged pregnancy as those pregnancies advancing beyond the expected date of delivery (EDD).
+Prolongation of pregnancy complicates up to 10% of all pregnancies and carries increased risk to mother and fetus. ^{2,3} Post term perinatal mortality is greater than that of term pregnancy in almost all studies reviewed.4 The growth and survival of most post dated infants suggests that the placenta uncommonly deteriorates with increasing length of gestation; thus the changes seen in fetuses afflicted with post maturity syndrome may not be explained by placental findings alone.
 Vorherr described critical reductions of fetal oxygen supply after 43rd week of gestation by cord blood oxygen content determinations.4 The combination of continued fetal growth and arrested placental growth may lead to situation of decreasing placental nutrient reserve, compromised fetal circulation and eventually fetal distress.
 However, a recent electron microscopy study of placental changes in prolonged pregnancy suggests that the uteroplacental ischemia and not placental aging may be more important in genesis of post maturity syndrome.5 Prolonged pregnancies are associated with an increased incidence of macrosomia.
-Macrosomia infants account for about 1% of term deliveries and 3-10% of post term deliveries.6 Post maturity infants particularly with macrosomia are at increased risk of hypoglycemia.
-They also have increased chance of polycythemia.
-7 The maternal risks of post-dated pregnancy are often underappreciated.
+Macrosomia infants account for about 1% of term deliveries and 3-10% of post term deliveries.6 Post maturity infants particularly with macrosomia and post maturity are at increased risk of hypoglycemia.
+They also have increased chance of polycythemia.7 The maternal risks of post-dated pregnancy are often underappreciated.
 These include an increase in labor dystocia (9-12% vs 2-7% at term), an increase in severe perineal injury (3rd and 4 th degree perineal lacerations) related to macrosomia (3.3% vs 2.6% at term) and operative vaginal delivery, and a doubling in the rate of cesarean delivery (14% vs 7% at term).8-11 The latter is associated with higher risks of complications such as endometritis, hemorrhage, and thromboembolic disease. ^{10,12} As there is fetal and maternal risk associated with post dated pregnancy, need of induction is more with post-dated pregnancy.
-There is general consideration that perinatal mortality and morbidity controversy is centered on adequacy of different methods for detecting the fetus at risk, the time when testing should be done, the method of monitoring, optimum time for delivery and mode of delivery.
-The availability of biophysical profile and electronic fetal monitoring can affect the outcome of any given pregnancy.
-One recent systematic review showed that a policy of labor induction for women with post-dated pregnancy compared with expectant management is associated with fewer perinatal deaths and fewer Caesarean sections.13 With this the aim of this study was to find out incidence of post-dated pregnancies, associated maternal complications and perinatal morbidity and mortality.
+There is general consideration that perinatal mortality and morbidity controversy is centered on adequacy of detecting different methods for the fetus at risk, the time when testing should be done, the method of monitoring, optimum time for delivery and mode of delivery.
+The availability of biophysical profile and electronic fetal monitoring can affect the outcome of a given pregnancy.
+One recent systematic review showed that a policy of labor induction for women with post-dated pregnancy compared with expectant management is associated with fewer perinatal deaths and fewer Caesarean sections.
+13 The aim of this study was to find out incidence of post-dated pregnancies, associated maternal complications and perinatal morbidity and mortality.